 Can I do it?
 Play Othello?
 Yes – said the director, you can.
 Hard work produced a great performance and Lenny won the Evening Standard Outstanding Newcomer acting award….at the age of 50.
 The power of a yes.

 Lenny called out the lack of racial diversity in the room.
 He told us of recent times in the media, where figures show that for every BAME person who lost their job, two white people were employed.
-Campaigning in the media for greater diversity, inclusion, and representation.
+This is partly why Lenny Henry continues his campaigning in the media for greater diversity, inclusion, and representation.

 Diversity in the boardrooms – that’s where change starts.